ReillyBex/TeenyWeeny/readme.md

 A small form factor delta printer designed to be rigid and compact.
 I created most of the parts myself, but I also modified existing designs in the community.
 Credit is given below to the models I either used directly or modified.

-Print volume is __mm diameter circle x 120mm in Z. Arm Length is 85mm.
+Print volume is 75mm diameter circle x 120mm in Z. Arm Length is 85mm.
 Delta Radius is __.

 Credit to models:
 https://www.vorondesign.com/ for their designs and the starting point for pretty much all my work.